A reprise of the NTV conjecture for the Hilbert transform: Abstract

 \section{Abstract}

-We give a somewhat different organization of the proof of the NTV conjecture for the Hilbert transform that was proved by T. Hyt\"{o}nen, M. Lacey, E.T.
+We give a slightly different proof of the NTV conjecture for the Hilbert transform that was proved by T. Hyt\"{o}nen, M. Lacey, E.T.
 Sawyer, C.-Y. Shen and I. Uriartre-Tuero in \cite{LaSaShUr3}, \cite{Lac} and \cite{Hyt2}, building on previous work of F. Nazarov, S. Treil and A. Volberg in \cite{NTV3}.

-After modifying the decomposition of the main bilinear form, the proof alters the bottom-up corona construction, the size functional, the straddling lemmas, and the use of recursion of admissible collections of pairs of intervals, from M. Lacey \cite{Lac}.
+After modifying the decomposition of the main bilinear form, we give a new proof of control of functional energy that is based on the potential Theorem 1 of \cite{Saw3}, rather than the Poisson Theorem 2 that is used in all other proofs in the literature.
+This approach was pioneered in the first version of Sawyer and Wick \cite{SaWi} on the ArXiv.
+Then we alter the bottom-up corona construction, the size functional, the straddling lemmas, and the use of recursion of admissible collections of pairs of intervals, from M. Lacey \cite{Lac}.
 However, the essence of control of the stopping form remains as in the fundamental work of Lacey.
-The alternate approach of Sawyer and Wick \cite{SaWi} to controlling functional energy is also described, which differs from that previously in the literature, \cite{LaSaShUr3} and \cite{Hyt2}.